Culturekey413/culture-key-public/README.md

 It includes:

 - governance architecture
-- ethical state logic
+- ethical state model (high-level)
 - risk framing
 - system design patterns

-It **does not** expose sensitive implementation details.
+It **does not** expose sensitive implementation or operational details.

 ---

+## Core design principles

+Culture Key systems are built to:

+- operate with explicit human governance
+- preserve user autonomy and consent
+- surface risk before failure
+- remain inspectable, accountable, and traceable by design
+- support creative and high-agency use cases safely

 ## Intended audience